bartholomews/spotify4s/README.md

 ```

-If you don't feed the wrapper with an authorisation code, either via the `callback` or with a setter (TODO), you will get an error such as "Authorisation code not provided" if
+If you don't set the authorisation code you will get an error such as "Authorisation code not provided"
-you make an Oauth request.
-After you have given the auth code, this client will
+if you make an *oAuth* request.
+Once this is set, the client will automatically take care
-automatically retrieve and refresh tokens, you don't have to worry about them.
-Still, you can access the Token which is used on each oAuth request if you call the it.turingtest.spotify.scala.client.BaseApi
-methods.
-For instance, callback above takes a Token and returns a
-Future[Result].
-Other endpoints such as it.turingtest.spotify.scala.client.ProfilesApi and it.turingtest.spotify.scala.client.TracksApi use it.turingtest.spotify.scala.client.BaseApi underneath to make requests, so you can stay at a  higher-level and keep it simple.

- All the endpoints should be documented so if you decide not to use the Auth Credential Flow, make
- sure that you check the wrapper's function you use do not require it.
+of refreshing future tokens.

+Some endpoints don't need *oAuth*, so you can still call them if you don't set it.
+Just read the docs of the endpoint you need to make sure it doesn't require authorisation.
+For non-*oAuth* requests, the client will use the *client credentials* flow in order to
+benefit of higher rates.

 Read more about [Spotify Web API Authorisation](https://developer.spotify.com/web-api/authorization-guide/).